Fotisbs/Grapevine_Vinification_Microbiome/README.md

 cp demux_out[0-9]/analysis_ready/*.fastq demux_out/analysis_ready/
 cd ../../
 ```
-2) Following, the "phyloseqPrep.r" script of the Fungi(or Bacteria)/2.PhyloseqObjectPerp folder is run in order to prepare the final phyloseq object to be used in the data analysis described below.
+2) Following, the "Vinification Microbiome Quality-Classification-Phyloseq Object.R" script of the Fungi(or Bacteria)/2.PhyloseqObjectPerp folder is run in order to prepare the final phyloseq object to be used in the data analysis described below.
 Before running the script make sure that the necessary reference databases are found in the same folder.
 ```
 cd Fungi/2.PhyloseqObjectPrep
 # fetch the databases
 wget https://files.plutof.ut.ee/public/orig/1D/B9/1DB95C8AC0A80108BECAF1162D761A8D379AF43E2A4295A3EF353DD1632B645B.gz
 # run the R script
-Rscript phyloseqPrep.r
-cd ../../
-cd Bacteria/2.PhyloseqObjectPrep
+Fungi Vinification Microbiome Quality-Classification-Phyloseq Object.r cd ../../ cd Bacteria/2.PhyloseqObjectPrep
 # fetch the databases